rjorge99/Monaco-Fonts/README.md

 Different Versions of Monaco

-With Ligature
+-With Ligature
-With Nerd Fonts Glyphicons
+-With Nerd Fonts Glyphicons